-You may need to declare a prior practice in question 4 of the proposal form or online application, or supply information about a prior practice's Gross Fee Income (GFI) in question 5, or its claims history in question 13.
+You may need to declare a prior practice in question 4 of the proposal form or online application, or supply information about a prior practice's Gross Fee Income in question 5, or its claims history in question 13.

-Under clauses 39 & 40 of the 2023/24 professional indemnity insurance (PII) policy, Lawcover has the right to determine that your law practice is the successor to a law practice that has ceased.
+Under clauses 39 & 40 of the 2025/26 Professional Indemnity Insurance (PII) policy, Lawcover has the right to determine that your law practice is the successor to a law practice that has ceased.